xuan-liang/ShinyApps/README.md

 # ShinyApps

-Here are some Shiny apps to help lecturers illustrate some statistic concepts.
+Here are the Shiny apps to illustrate concepts in statistics.

 The app links are provided below.